planningcenter/pco_api_oauth_example_slim_php/README.md

-# PCO API OAuth Slim PHP Example
+# PCO API OAuth / OIDC / PKCE Example - Slim + PHP

 This is an example Slim PHP app for demonstrating how one might build an app to authenticate any PCO user and then subsequently use that authentication to query the API.